-Laura received her bachelor's degree in Environmental Studies and Political Science from Randolph-Macon College in 2009 and her master's in Environmental Sciences and Policy from the Johns Hopkins University in 2013.
+Laura received her bachelor's degree in Environmental Studies and Political Science from Randolph-Macon College in 2009 and her Master's in Environmental Sciences and Policy from John Hopkins University in 2013.
 During her studies, she consulted for local governments and organizations to design solutions combatting deforestation and coastal erosion.
 Her schooling also took her to Costa Rica to study tropical ecology and the Bahamas where she delved into the ecotourism industry.

 Conservation Program Coordinator

 As a Conservation Program Coordinator for the Virginia Sierra Club, Laura spearheaded a successful grassroots campaign to protect Virginia's 30-year moratorium on uranium mining.

 Laura currently edits scientific journal articles for CACTUS Global's Center of Excellence for Environmental Science, Energy, and Sustainability.